luciamontesinos/portfolio-website/public/cv.md

 - 2023, Guest lecture on *AI and Aesthetics* for the course *Designing Aestehtic User Experiences* of the Masters in Digital Design and Interactive Technologies at IT University of Copenhagen.

 # Supervising
+- 2025, Supervisor of Research Project (7.5 ECTS) for 1 student enroled in the MSc in Software Design at IT University of Copenhagen. *"GenAI Planetary Personas".*

 - 2024, Supervisor of Research Project (7.5 ECTS) for 1 student enroled in the MSc in Computer Science at IT University of Copenhagen. *"Making Harmony Accessible for Non-musicians through Virtual Means".*